Staff Training

 GENERAL PARAEDUCATOR CERTIFICATE

 Once the FCS is complete, the next required component is the general certificate.
 The general certificate is the only required certificate, if funded, of the program.
-The District will provide 14 hours of approved clock hour training to paraeducators each year it is funded.
+The certificate is not required for paraeducators with a teaching certificate.
+The District will provide opportunities to earn up to 14 hours of approved clock hour training each year it is funded.
 The training must be done through an approved state clock hour provider and the District is an approved clock hour provider.
-Consult with your building supervisor to determine what training being offered in your building may be appropriate to use for the 14 para clock hours each year.
+These courses must be state approved clock hours and coordinated with the supervisor in the paraeducator's school.
+Paraeducators will be offered these opportunities throughout the year and may also use non-District approved clock hour providers such as WEA, OSPI or college coursework to count for 14 clock hours.
+The clock hour trainings are generally provided during non-work, non-paid time and the time spent in the clock hour trainings is submitted via timesheet in Time & Attendance.
+Consult with your building supervisor to determine what training being offered in your building may be appropriate to attend for the 14 para clock hours each year.

 HOW TO EARN THE CERTIFICATE